BirdsCanada/NatureCounts_IntroTutorial/docs/05-ManipData.md

 ### Select {#Manip5.1.1}

-You will notice that Naturecounts datasets have many fields (i.e., columns) available.
+You will notice that NatureCounts datasets have many fields (i.e., columns) available.
 Generally, you will only want a few of these fields for your summary or analysis.
 Recall the complete version of the [BMDE](#Data3.1) includes 265 fields.
 The number of variables downloaded from the BMDE will depend on the `fields_set`, which is by default "minimum" (57 fields).
 You can narrow in on the variables you are interested in with the `select()` function, which allows you to subset the dataframe based on the names of the variables.

 For example, we are going to `select()` a subset of variables from the WPWI dataset that we need for our summary: